National Qualifications timeline

 As part of our work to reform qualifications available to 14 to 16-year-olds in Wales, we are introducing VCSEs (Vocational Certificate of Secondary Education) to our National 14–16 Qualifications suite.

-VCSEs are available in an interesting range of work-related subjects, enabling young people to learn about occupational areas through a practical approach to learning and assessment.
+VCSEs will be available in an interesting range of work-related subjects, enabling young people to learn about occupational areas through a practical approach to learning and assessment.
+They can also be used to add breadth to a school’s curriculum offer.

 VCSEs will span both Level 1 and Level 2, the same as GCSEs.